 Figuring out how much wall and floor tile you need for your shower remodel is easier than you think.
 Let’s start with the most common sizes of tile found in various parts of the shower.

-• In a small shower, you want to go with smaller tiles for practicality and aesthetics.
+- In a small shower, smaller tiles offer practicality and aesthetics.
 A floor pan in a small shower usually has tile of 1-inch square, while the walls often have anything between 1-inch and 4-inch square.
 These smaller tiles make it easier for installation in a tiny space.

 What Might Affect My Shower Tile Calculations?

 Keep in mind that you might need more tile if you choose a design that uses anything other than small square tile.
 For instance, herringbone tile can be tricky because it’s hard to measure exactly how much tile you might need.
-When using an odd-shaped tile, always err on the side of caution and add another square foot of tile when you make the purchase.
+When using an odd-shaped tile, always err on the side of caution and add another square foot of tile to your shower tile calculator when you make the purchase.

 The type of shower you have matters, too.
 While a simple stall shower can be pretty straightforward in the tile required, if you have a walk-in shower, your tile will need to extend well beyond the main shower area.
 Talking with a contractor can help you figure out how much tile you will need for a specialty shower like this.